ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Experiments

 \sethlcolor{pinkbar} \textbf{Scaling yields better memory curation.} To fairly evaluate how scaling feeds back into memory, we report Pass@1, which measures the average quality of trajectories after memory curation and allows direct comparison with the no-scaling case.
-The trend is depicted in pink bars and is striking: scaling actually reduces performance for weaker memories, where Synapse drops from $40.6$ to $40.1$, and AWM from $44.4$ to $41.2$.
-These declines suggest that without strong guidance, the extra rollouts generated by scaling introduce noise rather than useful signals.
-In contrast, \ours{} is the only method that benefits: Pass@1 rises from $49.7$ to $50.8$, showing that high-quality memory can harness the diversity of scaling to extract constructive contrastive signals.
-This asymmetry highlights that scaling alone is insufficient; only when paired with good memory mechanism does it contribute to curation of more effective memory, thereby closing the virtuous cycle.
+The trend is depicted in pick bars and is striking: scaling actually reduces performance for weaker memories, where Synapse slightly increases from $40.6$ to $41.2$, and AWM from $44.4$ to $45.5$.
+These phenomenon suggest that without strong guidance, the extra rollouts generated by scaling offer diminishing returns.
+In contrast, \ours{} provides far more benefits: Pass@1 rises from $49.7$ to $53.0$, showing that high-quality memory can harness the diversity of scaling to extract constructive contrastive signals.
+This asymmetry highlights that scaling alone is insufficient; only when paired with good memory mechanism does it contribute to curation of more effective memory, closing the virtuous cycle.